Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Intersección)
 **Intersection**: the point or points where two shapes cross each other.
 When two distinct lines intersect, the intersection is a point.
 When two distinct planes intersect, the intersection is a line.
 When a line outside of a plane intersects said plane, the intersection is a point.
 When three distinct planes intersect, the intersection is a point.

+(Punto de concurrencia)
+**Point of concurrency**: the intersection in a single point, of three or more lines, rays, or segments.

 (Vértice)
 **Vertex**: any point from which one or more lines stem.